gojkoc54/ada-2021-project-limunada/README.md

 (demonstrated in notebook **_basic_cleaning_and_filtering_**)

+Here we demonstrate the project milestones and methods we used to get the solutions to the mentioned milestones:

 - Filter out the quotations from the years of interest
 - Drop quotations with the most probable speaker being unidentified
 - The mapping between the speaker and Wikidata Qid may not be unique in the Quotebank dataset; Evaluate different approaches for disambiguation: